aidanln/comp2501-final-project/FormattingGuide.md

 ### Documentation
 * Place a comment at the top of each file with a brief explanation of it's purpose
+* Place a comment surrounded by `/*** comment ***/` above each function definition with an explanation of what it does
+* Space function definitions out by two newlines
 * Function prototypes should have their parameters named appropriately in the `.h` file
 * The order in which functions are declared in the `.h` file should be the same as the order they are defined in the `.cc` file